MarcoLodini/windows365/Windows365/link/IWTSWindowChangedCallback.md

 # IWTSWindowChangedCallback
 ## Overview
-A callback that will be invoked whenever a RDP window that is subscribed to and it changes.
-This is implemented by the RDP plugin.
+A callback that is invoked whenever an RDP window that is subscribed to and it changes.
+The RDP plugin should implement the interface IWTSWindowChangedCallback.

 ## Inheritance
 **IWTSWindowChangedCallback** interface inherits from the [IUnknown](https://learn.microsoft.com/en-us/windows/win32/api/unknwn/nn-unknwn-iunknown) interface.
 IWTSWindowChangedCallback also has these types of members: